Simplicity

 Clean lines, nice curves.
 Everything’s for a reason here.

-That explosions needs a fuel.
-They need an inspiration.
-That subject is important enough to anchor a whole new post around it.
-What I want to say here, is that this kind of odd jobs, when the design comes from somebody else, clears your mind and opens you up for new jumps into adventures.
-My day job is like a gift of happy accidents.
-A potent fuel to my own career.
+These explosions need fuel.
+They need inspiration.
+This topic is so important that a whole new post could be written about it.
+I want to say that this type of commissioned work, when the design of the upper comes from someone else, beautifully clears my mind and opens me to new adventures.

 Next